wp-plugins/dukagate/readme.txt

 1. Upload the Dukagate folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Make sure your web host allows scripts like timthumb.php to run on your site.
-If they don't, your Dukagate images will be broken.

 == Frequently Asked Questions ==

-= What don't the images work? =

-Unfortunately, for security reasons, web hosts sometimes disable timthumb from working.
-This is the script that handles images in Dukagate.
-To fix this, kindly ask your webhost to allow timthumb to work.
-All the good webhosts will do this for you in two minutes!

 = Why is the make payment button not working? =